truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 SCALE allows you to configure either directory server but not both.
 {{< hint danger >}}
 While unlikely, you can change from either directory service but if you want to migrate from LDAP to Active Directory you must disable LDAP in SCALE and then remove the current directory server settings.
 To change from Active Directory to LDAP use the **Leave Domain** option and disable the service before attempting to configure and enable LDAP.
-Switching from one service to the other is not recommended and can result in configuration issue that could disrupt your system!
+Switching from one service to the other is not recommended and can result in configuration issues that could disrupt your system!
 {{< /hint >}}
 {{< enterprise >}}
 iXsystems Support can assist Enterprise customers with configuring directory service settings in SCALE with the [information customers provide]({{< relref "/SCALE/GettingStarted/Install/_index.md" >}}), but they do not configure customer Active Directory system settings.